S3annnyyy/Covid-19-Cluster-Tracker/README.md

-# Covid-19-Cluster-Tracker
+# Covid-19--Tracker
+CS50 Final Project 2020
-Just a project for the fun of it
+Just a simple project, for the fun of it :)